-Pharamcologic treatment should only be considered after proper assessment, huddling, and employment of non-pharmacologic methods has failed to provide appropriate management of symptoms.
-In centers who employ the ESC methodology effectively and successfully, only 10-40% of infants with prenatal opioid exposure require pharmacologic treatment, with most pharmacologic therapy initiated between day 3-4 of life for methodone and buprenorphine-exposed infants.
+Pharmacologic treatment should only be considered after proper assessment, huddling, and employment of non-pharmacologic methods has failed to provide appropriate management of symptoms.
+In centers who employ the ESC methodology effectively and successfully, only 10-40% of infants with prenatal opioid exposure require pharmacologic treatment, with most pharmacologic therapy initiated between day 3-5 of life for methodone and buprenorphine-exposed infants.

-If the answer to any of the ESC assessment questions following optimization of non-pharmacologic care continues to be yes, the team should consider a single PRN morphine dose (0.03 mg/kg/dose).
+If the answer to any of the ESC assessment questions following optimization of non-pharmacologic care continues to be yes, the team should consider a single PRN morphine dose (0.03 mg/kg/dose PO).

 If the answer to any of the above questions continues to be yes following a PRN dose of morphine x2, scheduled dosing may be considered.
-Scheduled dosing should be initiated at 0.03 mg/kg/dose and may be titrated up by 0.02 mg/kg/dose PO.
+Scheduled Morphine dosing should be initiated at 0.03 mg/kg/dose PO q 3 hr (recommended to accommodate administration with enteral feeding schedule) and may be titrated up by 0.02 mg/kg/dose PO.
 Morphine dosing should not exceed 0.12 mg/kg/dose PO.
-Of note, IV and PO dosing are not equivalent, and PO doses and ranges listed must be coverted to IV if infant is NPO.
+Of note, IV and PO dosing are not equivalent, and PO doses and ranges listed must be converted to IV if infant is NPO.
+Pharmacy involvement is recommended.
+However, if unable to contact pharmacy, can consider IV dosing to be approximately 1/3 of PO dosing, eg: